 SBMS is transforming our gardens into a living classroom.
 Through hands-on learning, students are developing an understanding of sustainable food production, nutrient cycling, water reticulation, pollinator habitats, native biodiversity, and watershed restoration.
 A mix of raised garden beds, fruit trees and trellises support food production, while composting and incorporated permaculture design reduce food waste and support water retention.

-The gardens will supply the produce for the Deli’s salad bar, a student-run farmer’s market, and the free healthy snack served to the entire school each morning.
+The gardens will supply the produce for the Deli’s salad bar and the free healthy snack served to the entire school each morning.
 In combination with an integrated kitchen classroom, the gardens will ultimately demonstrate sustainable food production to our wider community, serving as a communal space to educate and connect with neighboring schools and organizations.

 The Channel Islands represent a microcosm of the complex environmental, historical, and scientific interactions happening on a global scale.
 Working in collaboration with SBMS student researchers, renowned marine scientists, environmentalists, and filmmakers, SBMS is developing a curriculum focused on bringing the magic of the Channel Islands into every classroom.

 The Island Vision curriculum will include the best research, articles, illustrations, and educational stories focused on these unique local islands.
 Lesson plans and an interactive website will accompany the curriculum, which will ultimately be provided free of charge to Santa Barbara County public schools.
 This curriculum will bring the ocean to the classroom, and the classroom to the ocean, inspiring students at SBMS and beyond to investigate their incredible aquatic backyard.

 The Carpe Diem Fund was created in the spirit of innovation and service.
 Funds go directly to providing teachers with professional learning opportunities, developing cutting edge curriculum, and expanding our school’s impact in our community.